Glockenspiel in the New City Hall at Marienplatz: All you need to know

 - Daily at 11am and 12 noon, the Glockenspiel starts in the tower of the New City Hall (Neues Rathaus) at Marienplatz, Munich.

-- From March to October, it can be seen at 11 am and 12 pm as well as at 5 pm
+- From March to October, it can be seen at 11 am, 12 pm and at 5 pm

 - Four different pieces or songs can be heard.
 The program changes monthly.